alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-02/day-123/day-123-1-egw.md

 ---
-title: EGW Reading
+title: From Sinai to Kadesh PP 374-376c
-subtitle: From Sinai to Kadesh PP 374-376c
+subtitle: EGW Reading
 ---

-Chapter 33—From Sinai to Kadesh
+### Chapter 33—From Sinai to Kadesh

 This chapter is based on Numbers 11 and 12.